vivek-chavhan/AutoCAD/README.md

 > Hello There,
 >
 > I'm Vivek Chavhan.
 Very Passionate and Goal Driven person!
-AutoCAD is one of the tool I have mastered along with other CAD related softwares like CATIA v5 as well as Creo.
+AutoCAD is one of the tool I have mastered along with other CAD related softwares like CATIA v5 and Creo.
 >
 > Have a look at my work Sample Below: